asmud/doc-ingestion-api/docs/ARCHITECTURE.md

 ## System Overview

 The Document Ingestion API is a distributed document processing system built with FastAPI and Celery.
-It uses IBM's Docling pipeline for advanced document understanding and supports both synchronous and asynchronous processing workflows.
+It uses IBM's Docling pipeline with ONNX-optimized models for advanced document understanding and supports both synchronous and asynchronous processing workflows.

 ```mermaid
 graph TB